Suzie Frankfurt: Andy Warhol

-In addition for being known for her decorating, Frankfurt is known for her friendship and collaboration Andy Warhol.
+In addition to being known for her decorating, Frankfurt is known for her friendship and collaboration Andy Warhol.
 Their friendship illustrated that not all of Warhol's circle of friends were decidedly avant-garde.
-The two met in 1959 at the New York Plaza Hotel after one of Warhol’s art expositions in the restaurant Serendipity.
+The two met in 1959 at the New York Plaza Hotel after one of Warhol's art expositions in the restaurant Serendipity.
 They were friends for life and even collaborated in writing the book Wild Raspberries.
 It was a hand-written, brightly colored cookbook spoof accompanied with abstracted watercolor illustrations by Warhol.

 Death

-Suzie Frankfurt died on January 7, 2005, after arising complications from a brain tumor.
+Suzie Frankfurt died on January 7, 2005, due to complications from a brain tumor in the Hebrew Home for the Aged (Bronx/NYC).
 Frankfurt is remembered for her Russian-inspired designs paired with her sophisticated and chic flair.
 She will also be remembered, through her relationship with Warhol, as an important individual of American history.